Philharmonic flashmobs pay tribute to Ukraine's fallen protesters

 In the Orthodox tradition the 40th day after a death marks the end of a period of mourning and is marked with a special memorial service.

-Mourners on Sunday also visited Kiev's Independence Square, the heart of the protest movement, many shedding tears as they laid fresh flowers around makeshift shrines and barricades perfectly preserved since the street battles ended.
+Thousands of mourners on Sunday also visited Kiev's Independence Square, the heart of the protest movement, many shedding tears as they laid fresh flowers around makeshift shrines and barricades perfectly preserved since the street battles ended.

 The "Ode to Joy" flashmobs were also a celebration of the signing of an Association Agreement with the EU, organisers said.